KubeRocketCI/docs/versioned_docs/version-3.9/user-guide/application-sonarqube-project-properties.md

-# Sonarqube Project Properties for Application
+# SonarQube Project Properties for Application

 The KubeRocketCI platform simplifies this process by supporting SonarQube integration with predefined configurations.
 However, specific use cases may require customization.
 Below is a guide on setting the SonarQube project properties to meet all application requirements.

 ## Application repo structure

 When an application is added to the KubeRocketCI, a default `sonar-project.properties` file is automatically generated during the codebase onboarding process.
-However, depending on the specific needs of the application, a separate configuration file can be created, placed in the root directory of the application repository, and used for sonarqube code quality during the pipeline:
+However, depending on the specific needs of the application, a separate configuration file can be created, placed in the root directory of the application repository, and used for SonarQube code quality during the pipeline:

   <details>
   <summary><b>example repository structure</b></summary>